geekgonecrazy/geekgonecrazy.github.io/_posts/2020-04-28-de-googling-my-progress.md

 I would like to get them all using a self hosted Rocket.Chat workspace.
 One day!

 _**Edit to clarify:**_ This was replacing my need for extended family communication groups.
 My wife's family my family and extended family thats pretty much it.
-For other communications I use Rocket.Chat for team collab, signal, keybase chat or sms(which if they do happen to have iMessage does convert.
+For other communications I use Rocket.Chat for team collab, signal, keybase chat or sms(which if they do happen to have iMessage does convert).
 I definitely do not trust facebook any more than Google.

 # Music